verhovsky/books-futures-explained/src/0_background_information.md

 ## Green threads

-Green threads has been popularized by GO in the recent years.
-Green threads uses the same basic technique as operating systems does to handle concurrency.

-Green threads are implemented by setting up a stack for each task you want to execute and make the CPU "jump" from one stack to another to switch between tasks.
+Green threads uses the same mechanism as an OS does by creating a thread for each task, setting up a stack, save the CPU's state and jump from one task(thread) to another by doing a "context switch".

+We yield control to the scheduler (which is a central part of the runtime in such a system) which then continues running a different task.

+Rust had green threads once, but they were removed before it hit 1.0.
+The state of execution is stored in each stack so in such a solution there would be no need for async, await, Futures or Pin.
+All this would be implementation details for the library.

 The typical flow will be like this: